-If you’ve ever tried to install sound deadening mats in your car, you know exactly how exasperating that is.
-In previous articles, I tried to explain how you can quickly and easily install them under the hood, and in doors, which can be especially tricky.
+If you’ve ever tried to install sound deadening mats in your car, you know exactly how tricky that is.
 But what if it didn’t have to be?
 Some people may find applying sound deadening sprays easier.

 There are several liquid sound deadening products on the market right now.
 You might not even know which one is worth getting.
 So, I thought I should say my piece on them as well.

 Fair is fair: since I wrote so many articles comparing and reviewing the best sound deadening materials on the market, I might as well present some other options.
-To that end, I found two of the most well-known sound deadening sprays for cars and a pair of lesser-known alternatives.
-Aside from reviewing the four products, I’ll also explain how you can apply them.
+To that end, I found the most well-known sound deadening sprays for cars and a few lesser-known alternatives.
+Aside from reviewing the products, I’ll also explain how you can apply them.
 But first, let’s see how spray deadeners compare to mats.

 Also, unlike with sound deadening mats, a spray would allow you to completely, evenly, and easily cover the entirety of your car.
 While the process of installing mats can often take days to complete, a spray can be applied faster.

 Two gallons of liquid deadener will cover about 45 ft2 at 40 mils, or 1mm thickness.
 That amount of product typically goes for just under $150, so you can calculate how much product you’d need.
-Also, that price-to-quantity ratio actually makes liquid sound deadening products cheaper than Dynamat.
-However, since sprays are pretty new and untested, mats may still be more effective.
+For example, that price-to-quantity ratio makes sound deadening sprays cheaper than Dynamat but more expensive than Noico.

-Still, we can’t completely disregard sound deadening sprays, especially since we haven’t seen what they can do yet!
-As I have previously mentioned, I’ve found four sprays to choose from.
+As I have previously mentioned, I’ve found eight sprays to choose from.
 So let’s see what each of them does before I explained how they’re applied.

 When I started looking into sound deadening sprays, Lizard Skin products were one of the first ones that popped up.
 The company actually makes three different spray products.
-You’re supposed to apply their thermal insulation spray first, then the sound control — and seal everything with a top coat.
+You’re supposed to apply their sound control spray first, then the thermal insulation — and seal everything with a top coat.